-Work package number: WP 1 - WP n.

-Please indicate one activity per work package:
+- Work package number: WP 1 WP n. - Please indicate one activity per work package:

-- Number of the participant leading the work in this work package. - The total number of person-months allocated to each work package. - Measured in months from the project start date (month 1).
+- Number of the participant leading the work in this work package. - The total number of person-months allocated to each work package.

 RTD = Research and technological development (; DEM = Demonstration; MGT = Management of the consortium; OTHER = Other specific activities, if applicable in this call including any activities to prepare for the dissemination and/or exploitation of project results, and coordination activities) According to the description of the funding scheme given previously.